alt-magick/Mage-The-Ascension/README.md

 </pre><br>

 • Travel<br><br>
- Power: Direction / Teleportation
+ Power: Direction / Teleportation<br>
- Knowledge: Unity - Dissolving the illusion of separation.
+ Knowledge: Unity - Dissolving the illusion of separation.<br>
  Description: The Power of Travel operates on the understanding that all separation is illusory.
 By harnessing this power, a wizard can navigate without traditional directions and locate objects or places that are lost or hidden.
 A skilled practitioner can transcend distance, stepping from one location to any desired destination.
 <br><pre>
 •	Locate Lost Objects